dipikagawande/dipikagawande/README.md

 Ask me about:
 👩‍🔬 Impact evaluations and RCTs
 📖 Field research
-👗 My always search for vintage Dior
+👗 The business of fashion

 Reach me at:
 📫 My email anytime